ShkoliarenkoTech/Projects_For_Training/README.md

 # Projects_For_Training

-### Repository been created for trying different code, creating projects and implement interesting stuff ###
+### Repository has been created for trying different code, creating projects and implement interesting stuff ###